Nonlinear methods to quantify Movement Variability in Human-Humanoid Interaction Activities: Experiment

 \subsubsection{Raw data}

-Considering the work of \cite{shoaib2016} which provided evidence of an improvement in recognition activities when combining data from accelerometer and gyroscope.
-We focus our analysis from data of the accelerometer and gyroscope of the NeMEMsi sensors \cite{Comotti2014} and leave the data of the magnetometer and quaternions for further investigation because of their possible variations with regard to magnetic disturbances.

-Data from the accelerometer is defined by triaxial time series $A_x(n)$, $A_y(n)$, $A_z(n)$ which forms the matrix $ \boldsymbol{A}$ (Eq.~\ref{eq:A}), and the same for data from the gyroscope which is defined by triaxial time-series of $G_x(n)$, $G_y(n)$, $G_z(n)$ representing the matrix $\boldsymbol{G}$ (Eq.~\ref{eq:G}).
+We focus our analysis from data of the accelerometer and gyroscope of the NeMEMsi sensors \cite{Comotti2014} and leave the data of the magnetometer and quaternions for further investigation because of their possible variations with regard to magnetic disturbances \cite{shoaib2016}.
+Data from the accelerometer is defined by triaxial time series $A_x(n)$, $A_y(n)$, $A_z(n)$ which forms the matrix $\boldsymbol{A}$ (Eq.~\ref{eq:AG}), and the same for data from the gyroscope which is defined by triaxial time-series of $G_x(n)$, $G_y(n)$, $G_z(n)$ representing the matrix $\boldsymbol{G}$ (Eq.~\ref{eq:AG}).
 Both triaxial time series of each sensor, $a$ and $g$, are denoted with its respective axes subscripts $x,y,z$, where $n$ is the sample index and $N$ is the same maximum length of all axes for the time series.
-Matrices $\boldsymbol{A}$ and $\boldsymbol{G}$ are represented as follows